fredreales/Raidiam-QA-Challenge/README.md

 ### Error 429 (Too Many Requests) - Reproduction with `siege`

-For reproducing the Error 429 (Too Many Requests) from the OpenWeatherMap API, we utilized `siege`, a load testing and benchmarking utility.
+For reproducing the Error 429 (Too Many Requests) from the OpenWeatherMap API, I utilized `siege`, a load testing and benchmarking utility.
 This error is typically triggered by exceeding the API's rate limit.
 Here's how the test was conducted:

 #### Test Execution Using `siege`